-This topic describes how to use the fdw extension of PostgreSQL to allow an ApsaraDB RDS for PostgreSQL instance to access an external database that has public IP addresses.
+This topic describes how to use the Foreign Data Wrapper (FDW) extension for PostgreSQL.
+This allows an ApsaraDB RDS for PostgreSQL instance to access an external database over the Internet.

 Background information

-For more information about Internet NAT gateways and SNAT, see Use the SNAT feature of an Internet NAT gateway to access the Internet.
+For more information about NAT Gateway and SNAT, see Use the SNAT feature of an Internet NAT gateway to access the Internet.

 Prerequisites

-An RDS instance is created.
-For more information, see Create an ApsaraDB RDS for PostgreSQL instance.
+An RDS for PostgreSQL instance is created.
+For more information, see Quickly create an RDS for PostgreSQL instance.

 MySQL: mysql_fdw